Mina Shirakawa: All Elite Wrestling / Ring of Honor (2024–present)

-Shirakawa made her ROH debut during Ring of Honor Wrestling on March 21, 2024, in a winning effort against Anna Jay.On April 5, at Supercard of Honor, in a Stardom showcase six-woman tag team match, Shirakwa teamed with Maika, her former ally in Empress Nexus Venus and Mei Seira to defeat the team of Tam Nakano and Queen's Quest (AZM and Saya Kamitani).
+Shirakawa made her ROH debut during Ring of Honor Wrestling on March 21, 2024, in a winning effort against Anna Jay.
+On April 5, at Supercard of Honor, in a Stardom showcase six-woman tag team match, Shirakwa teamed with Maika, her former ally in Empress Nexus Venus and Mei Seira to defeat the team of Tam Nakano and Queen's Quest (AZM and Saya Kamitani).
 Shirakawa made her debut for ROH's sister promotion All Elite Wrestling (AEW) on the April 11, 2024, episode of Dynamite, saving Mariah May after she was being attacked by Anna Jay.
 Shirakawa faced the AEW Women's World Champion "Timeless" Toni Storm at Forbidden Door, but Storm retained the title.
 After May won the AEW Women's World Championship, May turned on Shirakawa at Full Gear, leading to a match for the title at Dynamite: Winter is Coming on December 11, where she failed to win the title.

 On March 26, 2025, Shirakawa confirmed that she would leave World Wonder Ring Stardom and join AEW after finishing her commitments with Stardom.
 She wrestled her first match as an AEW talent on May 14 at Dynamite: Beach Break, defeating Storm, AZM, and Skye Blue in a women's world title eliminator match, earning another shot against Storm for the women's world title that was later made official for May 25 at Double or Nothing.
-On May 25 at Double or Nothing, she failed to win the title from Storm.On July 2, during the 300th episode of Dynamite, Shirakawa challenged Mercedes Moné for the AEW TBS Championship, however, was unsuccessful.
+On May 25 at Double or Nothing, she failed to win the title from Storm.
+On July 2, during the 300th episode of Dynamite, Shirakawa challenged Mercedes Moné for the AEW TBS Championship, however, was unsuccessful.
 On July 11, 2025, at Supercard of Honor, Shirakawa defeated Miyu Yamashita, Persephone, and Yuka Sakazaki in a four-way match to become the interim ROH Women's World Television Champion, while lineal champion Red Velvet was out with injury.
 On August 29, during the main event of Death Before Dishonor, Shirakawa challenged Athena for the ROH Women's World Championship, however, was unsuccessful.
 At WrestleDream on October 18, Shirakawa answered an open challenge issued by Mercedes Moné, putting her Interim ROH Women's World Television Championship on the line in a Winner Takes All match alongside Moné's TBS Championship.
 Shirkawa was defeated in the match, ending her reign at 100 days.
 On November 12 at Blood & Guts, Shirakawa competed in the first ever women's Blood and Guts match, but her team was defeated.
+Shirakawa also formed a tag team with Toni Storm, known as the "Timeless Love Bombs", where they competed in a tournament to deterimine the inaugural AEW Women's World Tag Team Champions, They defeated Alex Windsor and Riho in the first round and Marina Shafir and Megan Bayne in the semi-finals, but lost to the Babes of Wrath (Willow Nightingale and Harley Cameron) in the grand finals.